No Win, No Fee (818) 990-8300

 Woman upset after being fired unfairly

+If you're fired unfairly in California, immediately document everything, consult with a wrongful termination attorney about potential unlawful termination claims, file for unemployment benefits, request your personnel file, and consider filing a complaint with California's Civil Rights Department if discrimination was involved.
 Losing your job unexpectedly can feel like the ground has been pulled out from under you.
-Beyond the emotional impact, a sudden termination brings concerns about finances, career progression, and justice.
-If you believe you were fired unfairly in California, you are not alone—and more importantly, you may have legal recourse.
+Beyond the emotional impact, a sudden termination from your employer brings concerns about finances, career progression, and justice.
+If you believe you were fired unfairly in California, you are not alone - and more importantly, you may have legal recourse.
 California's employment laws offer some of the strongest protections for employees in the country.
 This guide will provide a detailed roadmap for understanding your rights, determining whether your firing was unlawful, and taking appropriate action.

 Understanding At-Will Employment in California